Wesleyan-Media-Project/fb_ad_scraper/README.md

 ### Facebook Ad Library API

 Scraping ads on Facebook requires an access token from the FB Ad Library API.
 For a description of the steps that you need to undertake to be approved for access to the API, you can refer to [Meta's API documentation](https://www.facebook.com/ads/library/api/?source=nav-header).
+The token is valid for 60 days and has to be manually renewed.

 If your goal is to download the media from a small batch of Facebook political ads and you do not have the access token, you can use the [`FBAdLibrarian` R package written by Michael Bossetta and Rasmus Schmoekel](https://github.com/schmokel/FBAdLibrarian).

 Note that in either case you will need to have the metadata --- the `ad_shortcut_url` field from the ad record --- as a starting point.
+If you have followed the instructions to successfully imports the facebook ads into your MySQL database via [fb_ads_import](https://github.com/Wesleyan-Media-Project/fb_ads_imports), you will have the ads urls in your database.

 ### SQL Backend

 Please run the SQL statements from the `table_setup.sql` file to create the necessary tables.
+Ideally, we recommend you to run the SQL statements from the same database you used for [fb_ads_import](https://github.com/Wesleyan-Media-Project/fb_ads_imports), for more information about setting up the SQL backend, you can look at this [Readme](https://github.com/Wesleyan-Media-Project/fb_ads_import?tab=readme-ov-file#sql-backend).
 After you run the statements, you will have three new tables:

 - `ad_queue`
 - `fb_ads_media`